TSE Digital Center

 Artificial intelligence and society

-• Objective: Investigate the ethical expectations that citizens and consumers hold for artificial intelligence to smooth the transition to the new AI society.
-Conduct research in the high-stake domain of algorithmic justice.
-Study areas in which AI and powerful algorithms can redesign the social fabric.
+• Objective: Our objective is to investigate the ethical expectations that citizens and consumers hold to smooth the transition to the new AI society.
+We conduct research in the high-stakes domain of algorithmic justice and study areas in which AI and powerful algorithms can redesign the social fabric.

 • Program leader: Jean-François Bonnefon works on decision-making and moral preferences.
 He explores the kind of ethics people want for self-driving cars and other machines.